 The terms with form CC+τ in the B-cell and T-cell equations (1) and (4) represent the saturable, threshold-dependent cytokine production and activation of the cells.
-Cytokine levels far below the thresholds τB and tauT have little effect on cell dynamic, while the effect of very large cytokine levels is constant after the cell receptors are saturated9.
-The term TSHFTSFTS0 in FTS Eq.
-(5) represents the TSH-driven growth of functional thyroid size which increases as FTS approaches zero as the body attempts to increase FTS by promoting thyroid growth and upregulating the amount of thyroid hormone produced by remaining thyroid follicular cells.
-The remaining terms represent standard growth (Φi and σi) and leaks (δi) as summarized in Table 1 below.
+Cytokine levels far below the thresholds τB and τT have little effect on cell dynamic, while the effect of very large cytokine levels is constant after the cell receptors are saturated9.
+The remaining terms represent standard growth (Φi and σi) and degradations (δi) as summarized in Table 1 below.

 II.
-Thyroid Hormone Regulation Subsystem Model: The T3 and T4 secretion rates SR3 and SR4 in p-THYROSIM are modified as in (7) and (8) below, to account for changing FTS and corresponding thyroid hormone production rates, by multiplying them by a proportionality constant dependent on the current FTS and the patient’s predicted euthyroid FTS:
+Thyroid Hormone Regulation Subsystem Model: The T3 and T4 secretion rates SR3 and SR4 in p-THYROSIM are modified as in (7) and (8) below, to account for changing FTS and corresponding thyroid hormone production rates, by multiplying them by a proportionality constant dependent on the current FTS and the patient’s predicted euthyroid FTS, FTS0: